Jordan Greenidge: Career

+In 2016, Greenidge joined the academy at Stoke City, following time in Reading's youth set-up.
+During his time at Stoke, Greenidge was part of the side that reached the semi-finals of the FA Youth Cup in 2016–17, scoring Stoke's only two goals in the semi-final in a 9–2 aggregate loss against Manchester City.

-Formerly of Stoke City, in July 2018 Greenidge joined Cypriot First Division side Omonia on a three-year deal.
+In July 2018, Greenidge joined Cypriot First Division side Omonia on a three-year deal.
 On 24 September 2018, he made his professional debut coming on as a substitute for the final six minutes in place of Cris Montes in a 1–0 loss away to AEK Larnaca.

-On 17 January 2019, he left Omonia after just one appearance. and two weeks later he joined Spanish Segunda División B side Badajoz.
+On 17 January 2019, he left Omonia after just one appearance and two weeks later he joined Spanish Segunda División B side Badajoz.